radicle-dev/radicle-contracts/docs/how_pool_works.md

 ## The cycles

-The whole blockchain history is divided into cycles of equal length.
+The whole blockchain history is divided into cycles of equal length so that every block belongs to a cycle.
-Every cycle contains the same, constant number of blocks.
+Cycles are numbered starting with zero.
 In the examples below, we assume that the cycle length is 5.

 ![](how_pool_works_1.png)